 Ethical approval should be obtained before students begin the data collection process.

 Supervisors should help the student to identify ethical issues in the project and suggest methods to mitigate them.
 If the supervisor is completely happy and confident that all ethical issues will be satisfactorily addressed, then the supervisor can grant ethical approval to the project.
-It should be kept in mind that, in the University of Wolverhampton, the chair of the ethics committee will review all taught Master’s dissertations (including those produced in EMTTI) in order to write an annual report on ethics in RIILP for the University’s Ethics Subcommittee of the Academic Board.
+It should be kept in mind that, in the University of Wolverhampton, the chair of the ethics committee will review all taught Master’s dissertations in order to write an annual report on ethics in RIILP for the University’s Ethics Subcommittee of the Academic Board.
 Supervisors should be certain when they grant ethical approval.

-If supervisors are not sure about the ethical issues involved in a project and the steps taken to address these issues, the application for ethical approval should be sent to the most local representative of the EMTTI Ethics Committee.
-These representatives can grant approval themselves, possibly after consulting with other members of the EMTTI Ethics Committee or local Ethics Committees, in cases of uncertainty.
+If supervisors are not sure about the ethical issues involved in a project and the steps taken to address these issues, the application for ethical approval should be sent to the chair of the RIILP Ethics Committee.

 The following paragraphs briefly mention the two most common types of ethical issues encountered in RGCL in 2020-2021.